EnigmaCurry/blog.rymcg.tech/src/k3s/README.md

-# k3s blog
+# k3s YAML templates

-These are the kubernetes resources from [my blog posts about k3s](https://blog.rymcg.tech/tags/k3s/)
+These are the kubernetes resources from [EnigmaCurry's blog posts about k3s](https://blog.rymcg.tech/tags/k3s/)

 ## Features